Fleeting splash image

 By 2022, we had built meaningful traction — trucks were on the road, and drivers were regularly claiming loads.
 However, two major challenges ultimately derailed the business: a spike in fuel costs driven by the Russia–Ukraine war, and the lack of a reliable, scalable approach to truck maintenance.

-From a design standpoint, our initial goal was to create a dashboard that gave truck owners visibility into who was driving their vehicles and how much they were earning.
-But as maintenance issues grew more urgent, our focus shifted toward tracking repair statuses and estimating downtime — a pivot that came too late to prevent operational strain.
+The company's initial goal was to create a dashboard that gave truck owners visibility into who was driving their vehicles and how much they were earning.
+As maintenance issues grew, our focus shifted toward tracking repair statuses and estimating downtime — a pivot that came too late to prevent operational strain.

 Looking back, one key recommendation I’d offer isn’t tied to UI at all, but to real-world user experience: implement a process where drivers are required to drop off trucks with a maintenance specialist after every trip.
 While this would have introduced upfront costs, it could have built lasting trust between owners and drivers — and possibly extended the life of the business.